Stirling-Tools/Stirling-Tools.github.io/docs/Contribute.md

 # Contribution guidelines
-Thanks for taking a look at how to contribute to Stirling PDFs open-source codebase Please checkout our github documentation
+Thanks for taking a look at how to contribute to Stirling PDFs open-source codebase Please checkout our GitHub documentation

 ## Adding/Update translations
 See [How To Add New Language guidelines](https://github.com/Stirling-Tools/Stirling-PDF/blob/main/HowToAddNewLanguage.md)